walkerhughes/portfolio/speech_recognition.md

 ```

-Most speech recognition models don't actually recognize words, rather they recognize distinct sounds produced by a language called phonemes.
-English had 44 unique phonemes, so our implementation will have 44 distinct GMMHMMs, one for each distinct sound, and thus each word can be represented as a combination of some subset fo these 44 sounds.
+Most speech recognition models don't actually recognize words, they recognize the distinct sounds produced by a language, which are called phonemes.
+English has 44 unique phonemes, and thus each word can be represented as a combination of some subset of these 44 sounds.
+Our speech recognition model will have 44 distinct GMMHMMs, one for each distinct phonemes.

 Before we can do this, audio data takes a good amount of pre-processing.
-We will do this be representing each audio clip by its mel-frequency cepstral coefficients (MCFFs). we can train a GMMHMM on various audio clips or
-MFCCs for a given word, and by doing this for several words, we form a collection
+We will do this be representing each audio clip by its mel-frequency cepstral coefficients (MCFFs).
+We can train a GMMHMM on various audio clips or MFCCs for a given word, and by doing this for several words, we form a collection
 of GMMHMMs, one for each word.
 For a new speech signal, after decomposing it
 into its MFCC array, we can score the signal against each GMMHMM, returning the word whose
 GMMHMM scored the highest.

-Further info on this can be found in my GitHib repository for this project.
+Below we extract the MFCC's for each of our words and store them in a dictionary.

 ```python
 # skip the repeats, keep the mels in mels dict